Suwayomi/Suwayomi-Server-preview/README.md

-# Tachidesk-Server-preview
+# Suwayomi-Server-preview
-This repository holds the latest preview build of [Tachidesk](https://github.com/Suwayomi/Tachidesk).
-Checkout [Releases](https://github.com/Suwayomi/Tachidesk-preview/releases) to see the releases.
+This repository holds the latest preview build of [Suwayomi-Server](https://github.com/Suwayomi/Suwayomi-Server).
+Checkout [Releases](https://github.com/Suwayomi/Suwayomi-Server-preview/releases) to see the releases.

 ## Older builds
 For older builds, checkout commit history.